OlivierLD/raspberry-coffee/raspberry-io-pi4j/README.md

 See [this](https://github.com/OlivierLD/raspberry-coffee/tree/repository).

-Artifacts wil be piublished to this repository, in order to be reused in other places (like <https://github.com/OlivierLD/raspberry-coffee>).
+Artifacts can be published to this repository, in order to be reused in other places (like <https://github.com/OlivierLD/raspberry-coffee>).

 ## First test